-ORTHOTIC PROVIDER means a duly licensed orthotic provider operating within the scope of their license.
+ORTHOTIC PROVIDER.....means a duly licensed orthotic provider operating within the scope of his or her license.

 A "Participating Orthotic Provider" means an Orthotic Provider who has a written agreement with the Claim Administrator or another Blue Cross and/or Blue Shield Plan to provide services to you at the time services are rendered.